antofic/GraphCodable/Docs/UserGuide.md

 ### Type names
 By design, GraphCodable **never exposes type names as strings**.
 Even in the case of type replacements, GraphCodable forces you to define an empty type with the name of the type to replace (as showed in "Type replacement system") instead of using the string of its name.

 But, as described, encoding / decoding requires the internal use of type names.
-Swift does not offer a function to obtain a string that can uniquely and stably identify each type. ``String (describing:)`` does not provide enough information, so I must necessarily use ``String (reflecting:)`` to get a suitable string.
+Swift does not offer a function to obtain a string that can uniquely and stably identify each type. ``String (describing:)`` does not provide enough information, so I must necessarily use ``String(reflecting:)`` to get a suitable string.
 The aforementioned string is not used as it is; it is recursively decomposed into all component types, context information in the form ``.(____).(____).`` is eliminated where present, and a stable (*within the limits of the possible*) type name is reconstructed.

-## My final thoughts
+## Final thoughts

 So why did I call this package "**experimental**"?

 Apart from all the possible internal improvements to the package, there are some unsolvable iussues (as far as I know) related to some current Swift features.

-- ``String (reflecting:)`` might change the format to make unarchiving impossible without a package update.
+- ``String(reflecting:)`` might change the format to make decoding impossible without a package update.
 That said, as long as context information is kept inside round brackets, this shouldn't happen.
-- An unfortunate, albeit minor, circumstance is that Swift doesn't have a function to get the main module name. ``#mainModule`` would be perfect.
+- An unfortunate, albeit minor, circumstance is that Swift doesn't have a function to get the main module name.
+A ``#mainModule`` would be greatly appreciated.
 - There is nothing I can do to avoid duplication of the internal object used as storage by collection types like Arrays.
 Ideally, it should be made GCodable compliant to avoid duplicating it during decode, but I don't have access to it.
 Therefore, if 10 arrays sharing a single storage object containing 100 integers are encoded, 10 arrays each with its own distinct storage object containing 100 integers are decoded, effectively tenfolding their memory footprint.
 - The need to use ``deferDecode(...)`` for weak variables used to break ARC strong memory cycles is not a big problem, in my opinion, because you know exactly what and where they are.
 If anything, the limitation is that these variables must necessarily be owned by a reference type because ``deferDecode(...)`` cannot be called in the ``init(from: ...)`` method of a value type.
 The ``WeakBox<T>`` used in ``testDGC()`` (see tests section - DirectedCyclicGraphTests) can't be a struct.
 - The big problem, in my opinion, is that you have to keep the type repository updated during the development of an application.
 The absence of a single 'GCodable' type from the type repository makes it impossible to decode a data file containing it.